Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Coprogram

-A coprogram is prescribed when a person contacts with complaints of chronic or acute stool disorder, abdominal pain of an incomprehensible nature, a sharp weight loss for no apparent reason.
+A coprogram is prescribed when a person complains of chronic or acute stool disorder, abdominal pain of unknown origin, or sudden weight loss for no apparent reason.

-Doctors also resort to such a study in the treatment of diseases not related to the gastrointestinal tract.
-This is especially true when treating pathologies with antibiotics in different parts of the body (throat, joints, etc.).
+Doctors also resort to such research when treating diseases not related to the gastrointestinal tract.
+This is especially true when treating pathologies in different parts of the body with antibiotics (throat, joints, etc.).

-A coprogram is a primary examination, which is only an auxiliary method and gives a physical description of the contents of the intestine.
+A coprogram is a primary examination, which is only an auxiliary method and gives a physical characteristic of the intestinal contents.

 The analysis is carried out in 2 stages: